taneshsin/EngageTrack-AI/docs/Help_Center.md

 ---

+## 🧩 4.
+Per-User Explainability

+Under **User Insights**, open the **“Why this prediction?
+(Per-user SHAP)”** expander to see a waterfall plot that shows the top 10 features driving the churn prediction for the selected user.
+Each bar is labeled with its feature name and impact.

+---

-## 📊 4.
+## 📊 5.
 Explore the System Dashboard

 Navigate to the **Analytics Dashboard** tab to view: